Behind every successful company is a solid business plan. Not only does the plan allow you to outline specific goals, bu...

 When giving out loans, most lenders will probably want to know how the funds will be used toward growing the business and how they will be repaid.
 To satisfy lenders’ criteria, borrowers may have to submit a plan on how they plan to use the loan.
 When talking with a lender, borrowers may need to be prepared to defend their plan by demonstrating how a loan would help expand their business and increase profitability.
 Borrowers may need to supply information on sales, a market analysis, a company description, and information on products or services.
 To prepare ahead of time, borrowers can ask lenders what kind of specific information they’re looking for when asking how the loan will be used.
 While some lenders may have stipulations on what borrowers can put a loan toward, oftentimes, borrowers can use business loans for the following expenses:

-A personal guarantee is when a borrower agrees that if their business is unable to pay back a loan, they, as an individual, will repay it.
-It’s similar to a borrower serving as their own cosigner.
-As a result, that debt can negatively impact a business owner’s personal credit, especially if they’re unable to repay.
+A personal guarantee is when a borrower agrees that if their business cannot repay a loan, they, as an individual, will repay it.
+It’s similar to a borrower serving as their cosigner.
+As a result, that debt can negatively impact a business owner’s credit, especially if they’re unable to repay.

 While business loans typically require collateral, some lenders offer unsecured loans—meaning borrowers won’t have to put up any valuable assets.
 Unsecured loans put less risk on the borrower as if they’re unable to repay, the lender can’t collect the collateral.
 On the other hand, unsecured loans can be more challenging to qualify for as they require higher credit scores and can come with higher interest rates than loans that necessitate collateral.

 Before agreeing to take on a business loan, there are various factors consumers should consider that can determine whether taking on debt is in there and their business’s best interest.